 What to do instead

-- Treat Social Security like a monthly cost that must be forecast
+- Treat Social Security like a monthly cost that must be forecast and provisioned

 8) Not budgeting for taxes throughout the year